aammd/Habitat_Filtering/MS/OrgSize2.md

 Community composition of local patches varies in response to the environment;
 however not all species within a community respond in the same degree.
-"Habitat filtering" occurs when qualities of the habitat (abiotic or biotic) prevent species from colonizing or persisting in a habitat.
+"Habitat filtering" occurs when qualities of the habitat (abiotic or biotic) prevent species from colonizing or persisting.
 In contrast, neutral models of biodiversity consider all individuals in a community to be demographically equivalent; differences in species composition are therefore the result of dispersal and demographic stochasticity.
 This has led to the approach of partitioning variance in community composition into variation correlated with space, with environmental distance, or with their interaction.
 These studies have returned mixed results for different groups of organisms and systems (Cottenie).
+One reason for these mixed results is the very different qualities of habitats compared or groups of organisms compared.
 In one of the first studies across different groups of organisms in the same community, Farjalla et al (2012) demonstrated that body size is a key trait determining environmental signal in community composition.
-They found that larger bodied organisms show a greater degree of habitat filtering: there is weaker environmental structure as body size decreases from insects (strong signal), zooplankton (moderate signal) and bacteria (weak signal).
+They found that groups of organisms which are physically larger show a greater degree of habitat filtering: there is weaker environmental structure as body size decreases from insects (strong signal), zooplankton (moderate signal) and bacteria (weak signal).